 Playing to your strengths does not mean forgetting about your weaknesses.
 Rather, it is a matter of managing them.
 If your weaknesses are limiting your potential, work on those areas until you reach a level that’s acceptable.
 Most often that will be good enough.
 Remember, no one is exceptional in everything, but all of us are exceptional in something.

 I am passionate about the subject of playing to your strengths because I have seen the impact this mindset has had in my own life.
 When I was preoccupied with my disability, the possibilities were invisible.
 Changing what I focused on changed the direction of my life.

-When you decide not to let what you can’t do get in the way of what you can, here is the result.
-You play to your strengths and unlock your greatest potential.
+When you decide not to let what you can’t do get in the way of what you can do, here is the result: You play to your strengths and unlock your greatest potential.